beammedown/mynvim/README.md

 # Neovim Config

 This is my personal Neovim config.
-I don't think it needs more explenation
+I don't think it needs more explenation...

 ## Requirements